WHY OUR SPORTSWEAR IS VEGAN

 The main concerns around the use of animal products and byproducts are to do with the welfare of the animal and the resources needed to maintain the animals and manufacture the materials.

 For animal-derived materials to end up in a product, the animal(s) have to be exploited or killed.
-The conditions the animals are held in are often unknown and/or cruel.
+The conditions that the animals are held in are often cruel and unethical.

 Next to that, the raising and maintaining of animals takes up a lot of resources (land, feedstock, energy and water).
 Livestock now takes up a shocking percentage of all mammals and birds on earth.
 With 60% of all mammals on earth being livestock (primarily pigs and cows) while only 4% are wild mammals.